-Once on The Computer Workshop website, locate and click the Student Resources link in the top navigation bar.
-When on the Student Resources page, click the Data Files button.
+Once on The Computer Workshops website, click the Student Resources link to open the resources page.
+Follow the Data Files link to access the data files for this manual..

-- 1. Data Files page displays a list of general application types. - 2.
+- 1. Data Files opens a list of general application types. - 2.
 Click once on the Microsoft Office Courses link. - 3.
 Click once on the software related to the course. - 4.
 Click once on the version related to the course. - 5.
 If there are multiple folders, click on the TCW folder. - 6.
 Click on the course name to download the data files.